effective-institute/p2af.net/key-terms.md

 When processing a Topic (Agenda Item) in a Tactical Meeting, you will be asked to use the four pathways to work towrd resolving your concern (Tension).
 The four pathways are: Share Information, Request Information, Request a Project or Action, and Set a new expectation.
 To get your concern resolved, you can use as many of the pathways as many times as you want in any order.
 See Tactical Meeting.

+### TealDog ###

+TealDog is a software-as-a-service tool which supports self-management practice.
+It is mainly used to store "structural" information about an organization, such as circles, roles, role assignments, as well as operational information like projects.
+It also has an extensive Tactical Meeting interface which can be used to facilitate tactical meetings.
+While TealDog has some support for projects, it is not intended to be a replacment for Project Management tools like Asana or OmniFocus.
+TealDog is developed by (Jonathan Yankovich)[https://github.com/tensiondriven] and (Topher Hunt)[https://github.com/topherhunt] at the (Effective Institute)[http://effective.institute].

+### Holacracy ###

+Holacracy is a business management framework designed for self-organizing teams which defines an organization in terms of Roles instead of People.
+Holacacy practice is divided into two main areas of Operations and Governance.
+Operations, also known as Tactical, deals with getting the work done in the organization.
+Governance deals with teh structure of the organization, and helps clarify which roles are responsible for which aspects of the business.
+Holacracy defines a Goverance Meeting Process which uses Integrated Decision Making to allow a group to change the structure of the organization without the need for a centralized decision maker.

+### Purpose To Action Framework ###

+*Working name; aka Clarity Framework*

+Purpose To Action Framework (Clarity Framework) is a fork (modified version) of Holacracy with simplified language and processes focused on being easy to learn and use.
+It is comprised mainly of rules from Holacracy for organizational productivity and GTD (Getting Things Done) methodology for personal productivity.
+Unlike Holacracy, which uses Governance Meetings to update the organization's circles and roles, the authority to change circles and roles is given to the Circle Lead of a given circle.
+Purpose To Action Framework allows organizations to experiment with "Teal" principles like Wholeness, Evolution, and bring your whole self to work - without the large commitment and time and energy investment needed to adopt a more complete solution like Holacracy.

 ## Advanced Terms